2018 7th International Conference on Knowledge Discovery

 authored over 100 scientific papers and participated in many

-of the international conference on application of Natural
+co-chair of the international conference on application of

-Language to information systems and in the programme committee
+Natural Language to information systems and in the programme

-of over ten international conferences and in the editorial board
+committee of over ten international conferences and in the

 He was awarded the Highly Commended Award from the Literati Club, 2001 for his paper on Intelligent Systems in Manufacturing: Current Development and Future Prospects.
 His research expertise includes Natural Language processing, semantic computing, data mining and big data and knowledge Engineering.